patcarod/business_card/README.md

 This repository hosts my **digital business card (vCard)** for quick contact sharing.

-You can scan the QR code or open the link below to add my details directly to your phone’s contacts.

 ---

 ## 🧾 Add to Contacts

-When you open this link on your phone:
+When you open this link of business card .vcf file using your github repository on your phone:
 - iPhone will prompt **“Add to Contacts”**
 - Android will download the `.vcf` file, which you can open to import directly

+The link will look something like https://yourusername.github.io/repository-name/digital-contact-filename.vcf

 ---